-- To import addresses from Entourage, choose Export... from the File menu and select the option to Export contacts to a tab-delimited text file. - To import addresses from Eudora, ask SpamSieve to import the Eudora Nicknames file inside the Eudora Folder (which is likely in your Documents folder). - To import addresses from the Mac OS X address book, open the Address Book program.
+- To import addresses from Entourage, choose Export... from the File menu and select the option to Export contacts to a tab-delimited text file. - To import addresses from Eudora, ask SpamSieve to import the Eudora Nicknames file inside the Eudora Folder (which is likely in your Documents folder). - To import addresses from Outlook, choose Export... from the File menu and select the option for Contacts to a list (tab-delimited text). - To import addresses from the Mac OS X address book, open the Address Book program.
 Choose Card and Columns from the View menu.
 Select all the names in the middle column (Name) and drag them to the desktop.
 This will create a .vcf file, which you can import into SpamSieve.